kylecorry31/Trail-Sense-Earth-Model/README.md

 **generate-tide-corrections.py**: The script to generate the astronomical tide corrections.
 It will output the corrections for each tide constituent.

+**generate-star-model.py**: The script to generate the star model.
+It will output the Kotlin enums for the specified list of stars.

 # Credits
 ## CRU
 Climatic Research Unit (University of East Anglia) and Met Office (https://crudata.uea.ac.uk/cru/data/hrg/cru_ts_4.07/).
 Listed under the Open Government Licence: http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/